Deep2607/Event-Registration-Dataset/README.md

 7) THEN CLICK START IMPORT.
 ![WhatsApp Image 2025-03-21 at 00 39 45_ce5ed2de](https://github.com/user-attachments/assets/1f3f8660-844f-4a9b-b435-ac4748116819)

-NOW YOU CAN SEE ALL THE DATA OF THE FILE THAT YOU HAVE DOWNLOADED!!!
+                                                   !!NOW YOU CAN SEE ALL THE DATA OF THE FILE THAT YOU HAVE DOWNLOADED!!